-If you are thinking of buying a croft you should consult an experienced adviser, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you are thinking of buying a croft you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.

 Since 1976 tenants have been able to buy their crofts.
 Technically an owner is not a crofter but the landlord of a croft.
 However, so long as you live on the croft as the owner, the Commission does not expect the croft to be re-let to a new tenant.

 If you want to buy your house site you will need to employ a solicitor.
 As well as being responsible for your own legal expenses, you may be expected to pay part or all of the landlord's expenses.
 For the address of the Crofting Law Group, which holds names of solicitors who specialise in crofting matters, see under heading Are there any organisations which can help crofters.